fongc123/notes/Kubernetes/Security.md

 #### Certificate Creation
 There are several methods, such as <span style = "color:lightblue">Easy RSA</span>, <span style = "color:lightblue">OpenSSL</span>, and <span style = "color:lightblue">CFSSL</span>, to generate certificates for the Kubernetes cluster.
 This document will describe the process of certificate creation using OpenSSL.

+##### Certification Authority
-The private key and certificate of the Kubernetes certification authority are generated.
+As shown below, a private key for the certification authority is generated.

 ```bash
 openssl genrsa -out ca.key 2048
 ```

+The two code blocks below send a certificate signing request (*no certificate*) and self-sign the certificate respectively.

 ```bash
 openssl req -new -key ca.key -subj "/CN=KUBERNETES-CA" -out ca.csr